Bunny Bait

 Why You’ll Love this Easter Snack Mix!

-- Totally addictive sweet and salty mix that you won’t be able to stop munching on.
+- The flavor combination of this Easter bunny bait recipe is totally addictive.
+A sweet and salty mix that you won’t be able to stop munching on!

 Ingredients for Easter Snack Mix

-- White Candy Melts – A vanilla almond bark is a great option too for this!
+- White Candy Melts – Vanilla almond bark is a great option too for this!
+The melted chocolate is key to making this addictively tasty snack mix.

-- M&Ms – We used a festive spring mix of M&Ms, but you could easily change this up for any holiday.
+- M&Ms – We used a festive spring mix of pastel M&M candies, but you could easily change this up for any holiday.

 How to Make Bunny Bait

-- Get your biggest mixing bowl and combine the popcorn, pretzels, and peanuts.
+- Grab a large bowl and combine the popcorn, pretzels, and peanuts.

-- Melt the candy melts following the instructions on the package.
-Most likely you can do this in the microwave!
-Pour it over the snack mixture and mix until everything is evenly coated.
+- Melt the candy melts according to the instructions on the package.
+Most likely you can do this in the microwave in a microwave-safe bowl.
+Once smooth and creamy, pour the melted chocolate over the snack mixture and gently mix until everything is evenly coated.

 - Immediately spread the mixture onto the baking sheet lined with parchment paper.
 Spread it into an even layer.

-- Grab your M&Ms and sprinkle them over the top of the mixture and lightly press them into the mixture so they stick.
+- Grab your M&M candies and sprinkle them over the top of the mixture and lightly press them into the mixture so that they stick.

-- Once the candy melt is dry transfer the Bunny Bait to an airtight container.
+- Once the candy melt has set, transfer the bunny bait to an airtight container.
 I’m always tempted to keep it under lock and key until I’m ready to serve it – it has a tendency to disappear!

 Pro Tips